 The starting point for my research is that conventional state-led multilateral efforts to solve transboundary environmental problems have yielded only intermittent results.
 In the absence of comprehensive state-led solutions, a host of innovative transnational governance initiatives have emerged that use market forces to address environmental problems.
 The rise of these new forms of governance raises a number of questions.
 Under what conditions are they likely to be effective?
 How do they interact with conventional, state-centric forms of environmental governance?
+What negative externalities do the create?
 And what does the growing fragmentation and complexity of our global governance architecture signify for efforts to address complex transboundary challenges?
 I address these questions across a number of related projects, reviewed below.

 Refereed Journal Articles